Best shampoos for a dry, flaky scalp, according to these dermatologists

 Dermacare Scalp Anti-Dandruff Shampoo, $5.99, Ulta

-With 1% pyrithione zinc and coconut oil, this shampoo offers a one-two punch against dandruff at an inexpensive price point.
+With 1 percent pyrithione zinc and coconut oil, this shampoo offers a one-two punch against dandruff at an inexpensive price point.
 “This shampoo helps to nourish dry itchy scalp and also helps to relieve it from irritation,” says Jaliman.
 “It’s pH balanced to gently cleanse scalp and hair.”

 Head & Shoulders Classic Clean Dandruff Shampoo, $6.99, Target

 For mild cases of seborrheic dermatitis, Bordone says an OTC dandruff shampoo like this one can be very effective.
-This classic formula’s star ingredient is 1% pyrithione zinc, which helps improve flakiness and itchiness.
+This classic formula’s star ingredient is 1 percent pyrithione zinc, which helps improve flakiness and itchiness.

 Next: Best moisturizers for dry skin, according to these dermatologists